 Under the terms of the Amended MSA, the Company will manufacture and supply the Product for use in the Field for the Territory exclusively for Grünenthal.
 The Product will be supplied at prices approximating the Company's manufacturing cost, subject to certain caps, as defined in the MSA Amendment.
-The MSA Amendment requires the Company to use commercially reasonable efforts to enter stand-by contracts with third parties providing significant supply and manufacturing services and, under certain specified conditions, permits Grünenthal to use a third-party back-up manufacturer to manufacture the Product for Grünenthal's commercial sale in the Territory.
+The MSA Amendment requires the Company to use commercially reasonable efforts to enter stand-by contracts with third parties providing significant supply and manufacturing services and, under certain specified conditions, permits Grünenthal to use a third-party back-up manufacture to manufacture the Product for Grünenthal's commercial sale in the Territory.

 Unless earlier terminated, the Amended MSA continues in effect until the later of the expiration of the obligation of Grünenthal to make royalty and supply and trademark fee payments or the end of any transition period for manufacturing obligations due to the expiration or termination of the Amended License Agreement.
-The Amended MSA is subject to earlier termination in connection with certain termination events in the Amended License Agreement, in the event the parties mutually agree, by a party in the event of an uncurred material breach by the other party or upon the bankruptcy or insolvency of either party.
+The Amended MSA is subject to earlier termination in connection with certain termination events in the Amended License Agreement, in the event the parties mutually agree, by a party in the event of an uncured material breach by the other party or upon the bankruptcy or insolvency of either party.

-During the three and six months ended June 30, 2018, the Company recognized \$0.3 million and \$0.6 million in revenue under the Amended Agreements, respectively, \$0.1 million and \$0.2 million of which was non-cash royalty revenue, with the remainder consisting primarily of product sales revenue, respectively.
-During the three and six months ended June 30, 2017, the Company recognized \$2.2 million and \$5.2 million in revenue under the Amended Agreements, respectively, primarily product sales revenue.
-As of June 30, 2018, the Company had current and noncurrent portions of the deferred revenue balance under the Amended Agreements of \$0.3 million and \$3.3 million, respectively.
-The deferred revenue balance consists primarily of the significant and incremental discount on manufacturing services, which is being recognized on a straight-line basis over the period such discount is made available to Grünenthal, which began in February 2016 and is estimated to continue through 2029.
+During the three and nine months ended September 30, 2018, the Company recognized \$0.2 million and \$0.8 million in revenue under the Amended Agreements, respectively, primarily product sales revenue.
+During the three and nine months ended September 30, 2017, the Company recognized \$1.2 million and \$6.4 million in revenue under the Amended Agreements, respectively, primarily product sales revenue.
+As of September 30, 2018, the Company had current and noncurrent portions of the deferred revenue balance under the Amended Agreements of \$0.3 million and \$3.2 million, respectively.
+The deferred revenue balance consists primarily of the significant and incremental discount on manufacturing services, which is being recognized on a straightline basis over the period such discount is made available to Grünenthal, which began in February 2016 and is estimated to continue through 2029.